rvantonisse/learn-vue-with-nuxt/docs/decisions.md

 ### Pick a topic

 To keep it simple, we are picking one SWAPI Resource object to build a website around.
 I choose the Star Wars movie classic "Star Wars IV: A New Hope".
 Pages we will create will be things like characters, scenery and similar things to tell the story of this movie.

+---

+## Start building

+Time to get our content on the page.

+### A Vue component

+To get something on the first page, we need to figure how to put our data into a Vue component.
+Trial and error is a way, but the documentation should be a good place to find stuff: https://vuejs.org/v2/guide/components.html

+After a few minutes of scanning and scrolling I found what I was looking for and ended at: https://vuejs.org/v2/guide/single-file-components.html (looking at the Hello.vue component)